roaet/irl/README.md

 As the executor is only an interface definition it must be implemented to do anything.
 Planned executors are:

-* NOOP executor: will output information
+* NOOP: will output information which is useful for checking IRL statement validity
 * REST-JSON: will perform REST calls to provided API with particular auth info
 * REST-Implement: will attempt to generate a RESTful API that will satisfy the given requirements